STS-42: Backup crew

+Crew seat assignments

 Mission highlights

 STS-42 was launched on January 22, 1992, 9:52:33 a.m.
 EST. The launch was delayed by one hour due to weather constraints.
 The launch weight was 243396 lbs.

 Discovery carried into orbit the International Microgravity Laboratory-1 (IML-1), a pressurized crewed Spacelab module, to explore in depth the complex effects of weightlessness on living organisms and materials processing.
 The international crew, divided into Red and Blue teams, conducted experiments on the human nervous system's adaptation to low gravity and the effects of microgravity on other life forms such as shrimp eggs, lentil seedlings, fruit fly eggs and bacteria.
-Low gravity materials processing experiments included crystal growth from a variety of substances such as enzymes, mercury iodine and a virus.
+Low gravity materials processing experiments included crystal growth from a variety of substances such as enzymes, mercury, iodine and a virus.
 Other payloads included 10 Get Away Special (GAS) canisters, a number of middeck payloads, two Shuttle Student Involvement Program (SSIP) experiments, and an Australian developed ultraviolet telescope Endeavour.
 Middeck payloads included Gelation of SOLS: Applied Microgravity Research (GOSAMR), Investigations into Polymer Membrane Processing (IPMP) and the Radiation Monitoring Experiment (RME-III).

 The mission landed on January 30, 1992, 8:07:17 a.m.
 PST, Runway 22, Edwards Air Force Base, California, after being extended by a day for continued scientific experimentation.
 The rollout distance was 9811 ft.
 The orbiter returned to Kennedy Space Center on February 16, 1992.
 The landing weight was 218016 lbs.